CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 This source of plots is extremely helpful to understand the user’s behaviour, as we could note when the Manchester United account was more active and could match with particular facts happening in these days.

 For example, the chart elucidates that there was an event that made the Manchester United followers be more active around the 17th of June of this year, in terms of Likes, which match with the re-start of the Premier League after the COVID-19 shutdown.

-## Analysis Approach
+### Sentiment Analysis

 In order to identify what are the perceptions and feelings towards Manchester United, the use of unsupervised sentiment analysis on a set of Tweets was performed, using the Textblob approach.

-### Sentiment Analysis

-### Textblob Approach

 This approach is basically the same as word counting but uses an algorithm that has an integrated dictionary of positive and negative words and only classifies the tweets as Positive 1, negative 0 or neutral 0, as follow:

 ```python